February 2, 2024

 So, it's much easier to earn trust from their networks than a cold audience.

 Most people purchase products and services from people they like and trust.
+This is one of the big benefits of employee advocacy.

 Implementing a formal employee advocacy program that guides your sales reps through building their personal brands and establishing trust with prospects can help increase sales.